I've been writing online for over five years. I enjoy photography, bird watching, and computer programming.

-Hi!
-Are you an Ebay seller?
-Selling on Ebay seems to go in cycles—sometimes I have lots and lots of sales and other times it's slow.
+Welcome eBay sellers!
+This article explores how to beat the slow times!
+Are you an eBay seller?
+Selling on eBay seems to go in cycles—sometimes I have lots and lots of sales and other times it's slow.

-This lens outlines the techniques I have used to take advantage of slow times and to continue to make money on Ebay.
-Of course I would love your suggestions too, so feel free to sign the guest book, or submit your favorite ebay blog link to the plexo below.
+This lens outlines the techniques I have used to take advantage of slow times and to continue to make money on eBay.
+Of course, I would love your suggestions too, so feel free to sign the guest book, or submit your favorite eBay blog link to the plexo below.

 Buy Low, Sell High!

-Slow times are a GREAT time to buy!
+Slow times are a great time to buy!
 Although buying inventory right now may not result in an immediate increase in sales, it will get you ready for the next few months.
 If you don't buy inventory now, then you won't be prepared for when sales do pick up.
-You need to stock up your Ebay store or build a stockpile of items ready to auction off in the next few months.
+You need to stock up your eBay store or build a stockpile of items ready to auction off in the next few months.